codermdbellal/Royel-master/README.md

 ---

-## Sections of the MediLap Website
+## Sections of the Royel master Website
 - **Home**
 - **About**
 - **Accomodation**